 Status and delineation

-The current population boundaries of the Western Hudson Bay (WH) subpopulation are based on extensive records of capture, recapture, and harvest of tagged animals (Stirling et al. 1977, Derocher and Stirling 1990, 1995, Taylor and Lee 1995, Lunn et al. 1997).
-This subpopulation appears to be geographically segregated from the Southern Hudson Bay subpopulation to the southeast and the Foxe Basin subpopulation to the north during the open-water season, although all three subpopulations mix on the Hudson Bay sea ice during the winter and spring (Stirling et al. 1977, Derocher and Stirling 1990, Stirling and Derocher1993, Taylor and Lee 1995).
+The current population boundaries of the Western Hudson Bay subpopulation are based on capture, recapture, and harvest of tagged animals (Stirling et al. 1977, Derocher and Stirling 1990, 1995a, Taylor and Lee 1995, Lunn et al. 1997).
+This subpopulation appears to be geographically segregated from the Southern Hudson Bay subpopulation to the southeast and the Foxe Basin subpopulation to the north during the open-water season, although all three subpopulations mix on the Hudson Bay sea ice during the winter and spring (Stirling et al. 1977, Derocher and Stirling 1990, Stirling and Derocher 1993, Taylor and Lee 1995).

-In addition to an estimate of abundance, Lunn et al. (2014) documented a significant relationship between sea ice conditions and survival of female polar bears of all age classes.
-For the recent decade 2001-2011, the growth rate of the female segment of the population was 1.02 (95% CI = 0.98, 1.06), which may be due in large part to nonlinearity (i.e., short-term stability) in the long-term observed and forecasted trend toward earlier sea ice break-up in western Hudson Bay.
+In addition to an estimate of abundance, Lunn et al. (2016) documented a significant relationship between sea ice conditions and survival of female polar bears of all age classes.
+For the recent decade 2001-2011, the growth rate of the female segment of the population was 1.02 (95% CI = 0.98, 1.06), which may be due in large part to short-term stability of ice conditions in western Hudson Bay.

 Calvert, W., M. Taylor, I. Stirling, G. B. Kolenosky, S. Kearney, M. Crête, and S. Luttich.
 1995.
 Polar bear management in Canada 1988-92.
 Pp. 61-79 in Ø. Wiig, E. W. Born, and G. W. Garner, eds.
 Polar Bears: Proceedings of the Eleventh Working Meeting of the IUCN/SSC Polar Bear Specialist Group.
 IUCN, Gland, Switzerland and Cambridge, UK.

 Derocher, A. E., and I. Stirling.
-1995.
+1995a.
 Estimation of polar bear population size and survival in western Hudson Bay.
 Journal of Wildlife Management 59:215-221.

 Lunn, N. J., I. Stirling, D. Andriashek, and G. B. Kolenosky.
 1997.
 Re-estimating the size of the polar bear population in Western Hudson Bay.
 Arctic 50:234-240.